Climate-based bean planting guide for Grande Prairie, Alberta

 Main risk: There is not much margin here, so late planting or longer-season bean varieties can easily carry harvest past frost.

-How Frost Affects Beans in Grande Prairie
+How Frost Affects Planting Dates for Beans in Grande Prairie

 Grande Prairie usually has about 112 frost-free days, with a typical last spring frost around May 21 and a typical first fall frost around September 10.